SUBDIVISION REVIEW PROCESS

 The responsibility of regulating subdivision activity has been delegated to cities and counties by the State of Texas.
 State law gives cities jurisdiction to regulate the subdivision of land that extends five miles beyond the city’s limit.

 The subdivision process determines the city’s responsibility to accept and maintain public improvements.
-Utilities (water and sewer) and streets are planned as part of the subdivision process to connect with existing or proposed developments.
+Utilities (water and sewer), fire hydrants, drainage, and streets are planned as part of the subdivision process to connect with existing or proposed developments.

 Subdivisions approved by the city are prepared on a plat by a registered professional engineer and recorded in the county map records.
 A plat is drawn on a plastic film (mylar) and shows a map of the subdivision.
 This map is properly signed by the owner, engineer, surveyor and local officials.